 So how do we fix the thief without rewriting the class or implementing elaborate supplemental rules?
 Simply treat each thief skill score as a sort of saving throw that the thief is entitled to in the event that the initial attempt at a given task fails.
 If this second roll succeeds, the initial failed roll is ignored.

 Example One: Two intrepid adventurers, a fighting man and a thief, are faced with a sheer wall.
 The DM rules that there is only a 1 in 6 chance to safely complete such a tricky ascent with no special equipment, possibly with a +1 modifier to the roll if the climber boasts extraordinary dexterity.
 The fighter rolls a four and doesn’t make it.
 He loses his grip and suffers falling damage.
 The thief rolls a five and also fails, however his follow-up Climb Walls “saving” roll is 41%, a success!
 He completes the climb safely.

 Example Two: A thief and his magic-user companion are attempting to tiptoe past a distracted orc sentry.
 Neither are heavily encumbered or wearing metal armor, so the DM assigns a base 1-3 in 6 chance of success for each character.
 A failure by either is sure to be noticed by the orc.
 The magic-user succeeds with a roll of two.
 The thief scores a six and fails.
 His follow-up Move Silently roll is 88%, also a failure.
 Despite his advantage, the thief has blown it this time around.
 Roll for initiative!

-This approach is quick to employ, easy to remember, and doesn’t require changing one word of the thief class description from your rulebooks.
+This approach is easy to remember, quick to employ, and doesn’t require changing one word of the thief class description from your rulebooks.
 It strengthens the thief significantly by allowing for two chances to succeed at any given usage of a “class skill” and doesn't infringe on the ability of other classes to have a reasonable chance of success when attempting "thiefly" actions.